Members

 Erin Mackenzie is a Senior Lecturer in the School of Education and a researcher in the Centre for Educational Research at Western Sydney University.
 Her research interests include adolescent online interactions, coping, and the role of psychological and social factors in adolescent girls’ participation in STEM.

-Dr Freya MacMillan is a Health and Wellbeing Research Theme Champion at Western Sydney University and an Associate Professor in Interprofessional Health Sciences, based in the School of Health Sciences.
-Freya is a lifestyle behaviour change intervention expert.
-She uses her community engagement, mixed-methods and implementation science expertise to develop, evaluate and translate lifestyle interventions into sustainable practice for the prevention of diabetes and promotion of health and wellbeing.
+Prof Freya MacMillan is a health promotion intervention expert.
+She uses her community engagement, mixed-methods and implementation science expertise to develop, evaluate and translate health promotion and injury prevention interventions into sustainable practice for the prevention of diabetes, promotion of health and wellbeing and prevention of road injury/mortality.

 David Mahns is an Associate Professor in Integrative Physiology at the School of Medicine, Western Sydney University.
 He specializes in quantifying the contribution of sensory nerves arising from skin and deep structures such as muscle and bone to perception.